Rokawoo/notes/University/PHYS131-Survey of the Universe/Week 4 - .md

 - Peaks of different temperature stars fall in different parts of electromagnetic spectrum
 - Hotter stars emit more frequencies of light

+Spectra can tell us the surface temperature of our object.
+- The wavelength of the peak of an blackbody spectrum only depends on the blackbody's temperature (Wien's Law)

 ## Blackbody Curves

 As temperature increases:
 - More frequencies of light are emitted
 - More energy is emitted (curve's peak increases)
 - Peak wavelength shifts to shorter wavelengths (bluer)

+## Spectroscopy
+**Spectroscopy**: analyzing electromagnetic spectra to lean about distant atoms and molecules

+**Dispersion**: different wavelength light bends at different angles

+## The Atom
+Electrons can only orbit a nucleus at a specific distances.
+THese states are called energy levels and are unique to each element.
+- Nucleus & Proton Core
+- Electron Energy Level 1
+- ...
+- Electron Energy Level 7

+## Electron Transitions
+When an electron shifts between these energy levels, energy is absorbed or emitted as light.
+The wavelength of this light corresponds to the energy difference between the two energy levels.

+- Each element can only absorb and emit light that is specific to it.